What’s the deal with musth?

 Inevitably, captive breeding will result in a larger male population.
 In 2017, males comprised only 22% of the North American Asian elephant population (50 males), and this proportion will approach 50% with equal sex ratios at birth.
 Male elephants regularly live to 60 years, further emphasizing the need to optimize male management.
 With enhanced breeding success, more ex-situ elephant facilities will hold males, and many will likely house multiple males.
 Further complicating this, ex-situ males in musth are difficult to manage because of their erratic behavior.
 Thus musth poses a serious danger to the people that work around males.
 Successful ex-situ elephant management strategies should carefully consider musth to achieve sustainability and ensure safety, but requires a greater understanding of Asian elephants to optimize the approach.

 This research seeks to better characterize musth in Asian elephants, both in in-situ and ex-situ populations, developing our understanding of how male elephants interact with each other and their environments.
 Collaborating institutions include: George Mason University, Ringling Bros.
-Center for Elephant Conservation, Rajarata University, Cincinnati Zoo & Botanical Garden, Columbus Zoo and Aquarium, Denver Zoo, Fort Worth Zoo, Houston Zoo, Oklahoma City Zoo, Saint Louis Zoo, and Smithsonian’s National Zoo and Conservation Biology Institute.
+Center for Elephant Conservation, Rajarata University of Sri Lanka, Cincinnati Zoo & Botanical Garden, Columbus Zoo and Aquarium, Denver Zoo, Fort Worth Zoo, Houston Zoo, Oklahoma City Zoo, Saint Louis Zoo, and Smithsonian’s National Zoo and Conservation Biology Institute.

 I extend gratitude to the following organizations for funding this research.
 Organizations are listed alphabetically.